Last updated: Mar-22-2023

 |Moving assets between||Moving an asset from folder to folder changes its URL and can cause broken links.
 For the above reason, when choosing the folder structure for an asset, you should generally consider folders as a relatively "permanent" placement.
 They shouldn't be used as a method of assigning status or any other temporary organizational strategy.||You don't have an option to move an asset from one collection to another.
 You can include an asset in multiple collections, or you can delete from one and add to another.
 These changes have no impact on the asset URLs|

-(Deleted assets are recoverable if your account has backups enabled)
+(Deleted assets are recoverable if your product environment has backups enabled)

 |Renaming||You cannot rename a folder.||Renaming a collection does not impact the assets in it.
 The collection rename takes effect immediately for everyone who has permissions to view it (refresh may be required).|

 You can create folders and sub-folders to organize your assets and to control which user groups can access the contents of each folder.
-When you are in the Folders view (Navigation menu > Folders), the full folder path of the folder you are currently viewing is shown on the top left of the Media Library next to the Folders button.
+When you are in the Folders view (Folders is the selected Media Library Tab), the full folder path of the folder you are currently viewing is shown on the top left of the Media Library next to the Folders button.

 The cloud icon represents the Home (root) folder of the Media Library.